pm25/simpleplain/README.md

 ## About The Template

-**🥪 SimplePlain** is a React-based website template that makes building a personal website easy.
+**✨Showlit** is a React-based website template that makes building a personal website easy.
 It offers modern UI components, useful built-in features, and flexible customization options.
-SimplePlain strikes a balance between simplicity and flexibility, letting you get started quickly while still tailoring your site to your style.
+Showlit strikes a balance between simplicity and flexibility, letting you get started quickly while still tailoring your site to your style.

-**Why SimplePlain?**
+**Why Showlit?**

-* ⚡ **Quick Setup** – Get your site running in minutes.
+-   ⚡ **Quick Setup** – Get your site running in minutes.
-* 🎨 **Customizable** – Easily adjust the design (basic coding skills required).
+-   🎨 **Customizable** – Easily adjust the design (basic react skills required).
-* 🔧 **Built-in Features** – Includes a blog, automatic project fetching, and more.
+-   🔧 **Built-in Features** – Includes a blog, automatic project fetching, and more.
-* 👥 **Beginner-Friendly** – No advanced coding needed to get started.
+-   👥 **Beginner-Friendly** – No advanced coding needed to get started.

-✨ **Found this useful?** Give it a ⭐ to support the project!
+✨ **Found this project useful?** Give it a ⭐ to support the project!

 ### 🛠️ Built With